tjstankus/woodslunch/doc/dev_notes.md

   - Edit order to add items should increment the balance the diff.
   - Edit order to remove items should decrement the balance the diff.

-- User should see account balance on dashboard.

-- Account balance should be displayed and updated as orders are CUD'ed.